Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 If we use these relations, then (\ref{WP metric on the moduli space of the Riemann surfaces}) can be written as $d\ell\wedge d\tau$.
-This perfectly agrees with the Wolpert's formula for the WP volume form on the moduli space of hyperbolic Riemann surfaces.
-This volume form can be obtained via the WP symplectic form \cite{Wolpert7}.
+This perfectly agrees with Wolpert's formula for the WP volume form on the moduli space of hyperbolic surfaces obtained via the WP symplectic form \cite{Wolpert198508}.

-This identification can be generalized to the case of a hyperbolic surface with $m$ disjoint short geodesics.
-The collar neighborhood of each of the short geodesics can be interpreted as a plumbing collar.
-Given an $\epsilon>0$, we have the following estimate for the length $l_i$ of the simple closed geodesic of the $t_i$\textsuperscript{th} annulus \cite{Wolpert1},
+\newl This identification can be generalized to the case of a hyperbolic surface with $m$ disjoint short geodesics.
+The collar neighborhood of each of the short geodesics can be interpreted as a hyperbolic annulus.
+Given $\epsilon>0$, we have the following estimate for the length $l_i$ of the simple closed geodesic of the $t_i$\textsuperscript{th} annulus \cite{Wolpert1987a}

 Therefore, we see that the degeneration of a hyperbolic metric is associated to the formation of wide collars about short geodesics.